libsemigroups/libsemigroups_pybind11/CONTRIBUTING.rst

 This script will not generate everything for you; you will be required to edit the output.
 If you followed the guidance output by the script, the class will now be accessible in ``_libsemigroups_pybind11``.
 You must now check the contents of that file adheres to the styles set out in this guide.
-Furthermore, must follow the steps described in

 The bindings
 ------------